wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Not possible to use HTML provided by the server in an easy way that also sets up any dynamic JS behaviour on nested HTML.
 If you wanted to leverage any of the existing Django ecosystem like templating, custom form widgets, template includes for somewhere 'inside' the React component it is just not possible.
 - A specific API must be exposed to customise how the inside is rendered, and if you want this data from the server we need to reach for something like Telepath to do it.
   - An example would be the new sidebar required a core code change in React code to support aria attributes & data attributes on menu items there was literally no way to do this by customisation alone (except maybe setting up a mutation observer that fights with the React renderer).
 HTML template driven approaches are used widely in Wagtail and these kinds of use cases mostly do not need to be explicitly supported in other areas.
 - React takes over the whole tree it controls, so everything down the tree must also be React which means reimplementing everything in React and non-React.
-While it is possible to add a DOM element and attach something to it (like a jQuery initialisation) it is not idea.
+While it is possible to add a DOM element and attach something to it (like a jQuery initialisation) it is not ideal.
 - It is not practical to output Django server rendered HTML inside a React element, Telepath provides a nice abstraction for data though.
 - It is important to have options when building UI in Wagtail, but not too many options, at the moment any new JS only really has the option of go all React or just build whatever you want in JS.
 This leads to a disconnect between implementations and confusion for new developers.
 - Not all developers want to or should have to learn React to contribute to Wagtail, this may be controversial but while React is 'just JavaScript' it is also a bigger learning curve.
 When building small and simple things (relative to the comments architecture or the dynamic API driven page explorer sub-menu) it should be possible for server-side devs to contribute without having to learn too much.